36Kr (NASDAQ:KRKR) Shares Gap Up to $3.03

-Separately, ValuEngine raised 36Kr from a “hold” rating to a “buy” rating in a report on Tuesday, December 1st.
+Separately, ValuEngine upgraded shares of 36Kr from a “hold” rating to a “buy” rating in a research note on Tuesday, December 1st.

 A hedge fund recently bought a new stake in 36Kr stock.
-Jane Street Group LLC acquired a new position in shares of 36Kr Holdings Inc. (NASDAQ:KRKR) in the 2nd quarter, according to its most recent 13F filing with the SEC.
-The fund acquired 10,047 shares of the company’s stock, valued at approximately $33,000.
-Hedge funds and other institutional investors own 0.08% of the company’s stock.
+Jane Street Group LLC bought a new stake in 36Kr Holdings Inc. (NASDAQ:KRKR) during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor bought 10,047 shares of the company’s stock, valued at approximately $33,000.
+Institutional investors own 0.08% of the company’s stock.

 About 36Kr (NASDAQ:KRKR)